Emerging Science & Technologies Workshop 2025

 Engineering Longevity - Computationally-guided reprogramming of single-cell aging.

-Nan Hao, University of California San Diego, USA
+Nan Hao, University of California San Diego